ambiot/ambz2_matter/component/common/application/matter/README.md

     - Driver interface (see `light/matter_drivers.cpp`)
     - Makefiles to build the Matter libraries
 4. More details on how it works will be explained in the examples themselves

+**Notes**: Explore the `example/template` directory; it contains a template you can use to easily design your Matter application.
+It can serve as a starting point for creating your own device type.
+Likewise, check out the other examples for more details and reference.